shashankvemuri/email-transcription-extension/README.md

 3. Copying the generated API key and pasting it into the extension's popup as described above.

 ## Notes
-- Ensure your microphone is properly configured and allowed for use by the Chrome browser.
+- Ensure your microphone is properly configured and allowed for use by the Chrome browser and GMail.
+You can enter into the extension settings to check and adjust your microphone permissions if this is an issue.
 - The extension requires an active internet connection for transcription services.